-One concern regarding adolescent immunisation is a rare side effect of inflammation of the people ages 30 and younger who received COVID-19 vaccine.
+One concern regarding adolescent immunisation is a rare side effect of inflammation of the heart muscle (myocarditis) that has been observed after receipt of the second dose of BNT162b2, especially in young men.(3) Reports from the USA Centre for Disease Control (CDC) describe that: 'As of July 30, 2021, VAERS has received 1,249 reports of myocarditis or pericarditis among people ages 30 and younger who received COVID-19 vaccine.
 Most cases have been reported after mRNA COVID-19 vaccination (Pfizer-BioNTech or Moderna), particularly in male adolescents and young adults.
-Through follow-up, including medical record reviews, CDC and
+Through follow-up, including medical record reviews, CDC and FDA have confirmed 716 reports of myocarditis or pericarditis.(14) Based on this dataset, Public Health England report that: